timbru31/spigot-anti-piracy-csv-exporter/README.md

 **Please follow the commitizen style when making new commits!**

-The project is written using bleeding edge software.
-I'm trying my best to keep it updated.
-[Greenkeeper](https://greenkeeper.io) is helping me to do so, by making pull request for dependency updates.
-Thanks for this great service! :rocket:

 ---
 Built by (c) Tim Brust and contributors.
 Released under the MIT license.